KSP-SpaceDock/SpaceDock-Backend/README.md

 ```

 ### Requirements
 SpaceDock-Backend is a Golang Application that uses [iris](https://github.com/kataras/iris) for serving content and [gorm](https://github.com/jinzhu/gorm) for persistency.
 Even though we are developing and running SpaceDock using PostgreSQL, you can use any SQL based Database in combination with gorm.
-(That means MySQL, MariaDB, SQLite).
-At the moment, we only support Postgres though.
+(That means MySQL, MariaDB).
+SQLite could work, but supporting it is a pain, because it uses cgo, which wouldn't allow us to crosscompile the program.
+At the moment, we only support Postgres.

 ### The team
 * godarklight